Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Next, let’s look at where you might see those.

-You are probably going to encounter some toxic chemicals when you travel.
+You will probably encounter some toxic chemicals when you travel.

-I don’t mean chemical toxins like radiation leaks or industrial waste.
-(Although, you want to avoid those at all costs, too!)
+We don’t mean toxins like radiation leaks or industrial waste.

-I’m talking about toxins like those found in some beauty products.
+We’re talking about chemical toxins like those found in many beauty or cleaning products.
 Things like fragrance, aluminum, and nanoparticles.

-For example, shampoos and conditioners in the hotel are not likely to be MCAS friendly.
-Nor are the cleaning products hotels use.
-There might be people on the plane or your tour bus wearing a lot of fragrance.
+For example, hotel shampoos and soap aren’t likely to be MCAS friendly.
+Neither are the cleaners they use.
+And you might end up on a flight or tour bus with people wearing lots of fragrances.

 Let Hotel Staff Know You Are Allergic to Most Cleaning Products

-You can also ask for a room that has been empty for a few days, so the scents have had a chance to clear a bit.
+As another alternative, you can also ask for a room that has been empty for a few days when you check-in.
+So the scents have had a chance to clear a bit.

 Bring Your Own Pillows and Sheets